efernandez3389/marvelCharacters/README.md

 * Data (data repository)
 * Presentation (UI layer using MVVM)

-We 've also using different frameworks to help us during the development:
+We've also used different frameworks to help us during the development:
 * Alamofire (http requests)
 * RxSwift (binding between view controllers and view models)
 * SDWebImage (manage and downloads images)